opensciencegrid/dosar/docs/Materials/12-VariableSubstitution.md

 ## Declare your variables

 First you need to declare your variables in your submit file.
 Make one submit file for all of your goatbrot jobs.
 Here's what it looks like.
-Call it goatbrot.sub:
+Call it `goatbrot.sub`:

 ```
 executable              = /tmp/goatbrot-master/goatbrot